ChrisKantor/ChrisKantor/README.md

 Hi, I'm Christopher Kantor
-Junior in Computer Science at USF Tampa
+I'm a Junior in Computer Science at USF Tampa